 During this moral nadir the average Soviet woman had 8 abortions.

 Starting from a ban on abortion and projecting forward just a few decades, it’s very difficult to grasp the magnitude of this human, demographic, and moral tragedy.
-Over time the
+Over time the de facto meaning of words like “medical necessity” has become “abortion on demand.”
+Might we be headed down the same path?
+Many today seem to be engaged in a form of moral and demographic solipsism—pretending or denying the reality that a loss of human life on this scale will have no effect.

 Some abortion advocates these days fight to prevent women from seeing ultrasound images of the babies they carry.
 Some will not even discuss the enormous numbers of unborn children dying each year or the cumulative total of humans lost to abortion in the United States.